 When you create your logo, you should try to size the bitmap to approximately the size it will be on the layout.
 The model 1000 printer has a resolution of about 333 pixels per inch.
 We want our logo to be about a quarter inch square, so we are going to use Paint to create a bitmap that is 83 x 83 pixels.
 Save the logo in Monochrome bitmap format if you can, because Producer cannot print colored logos.

-Once you have saved your BMP logo file to disk, select the Graphic Tool in the Designer and click on the layout where you want the logo to appear.
+Once you have saved your BMP logo file to disk, select the Graphic Tool in the Designer an click on the layout where you want the logo to appear.
 We chose to put it next to the company name, in the corner of the tag.
-The property editor for the graphic field will allow you to specify the name of the file that contains your logo, as well as scale and other values.
+The Graphic Field Editor will allow you to specify the name of the file that contains your logo, as well as scale and rotation values.